top of page

 Category (i) medicines;

-Definition: a non-prescription preparation (such as arnica cream, antiseptic liquid, insect bite treatment spray, sunscreen etc.) that is:
+Definition: a non-prescription preparation such as arnica cream, antiseptic liquid, insect bite repellent, itch cream, sunscreen, etc. that is not ingested;

 Written authority from a parent will be given as part of the enrolment form.
-The enrolment form will provide details on the specific medicines that the programme will provide and each parent/guardian is required to provide details on which of these medicines they approve to be given to their child during the period for which they are enrolled.
-If there are any changes to the specific Category (i) medicines supplied by the MK programme, parents will be informed in writing.
+The enrolment form will provide details on the specific medicines that the programme will provide, and each parent/guardian is required to provide details on which of these medicines they approve to be given to their child during the period for which they are enrolled.
+If there are any changes to the specific Category (i) medicines supplied by the Magnificent Kids programme, parents will be informed in writing.

 Category (ii) medicines;

-Definition: a prescription (such as antibiotics, eye/ear drops etc.) or non-prescription (such as paracetamol liquid, cough syrup etc.) medicine that is:
+Definition: a prescription, such as antibiotics, eye/ear drops, etc. or non-prescription, such as paracetamol liquid, cough syrup, etc.

-Written authority from a parent or guardian is required to be given at the beginning of each week that the medicine is to be administered, detailing what (name of medicine), how (method and dose), and when (time or specific symptoms/circumstances) medicine is to be given.
-The parent/guardian authority will be given by way of completing the MK Medication Consent Form.
+Written authority from a parent or guardian is required to be given, documenting the medicine to be administered, detailing what (name of medicine), how (method and dose/last dose), and when (time or specific symptoms/circumstances) the medicine is to be given.
+The parent/guardian authority will be given by completing the Magnificent Kids Medication Consent Form.

 Category (iii) medicines;